ApocalypseArisen/Bracket-switcher/README.md

 cbrsw 1o file.cpp
 ```

-Executing this command will override the conets of file.cpp replacing them with converted code.
+Executing this command will override the contents of file.cpp replacing them with converted code.

 **WARNING** This operation is not recomended at this time and may result in data loss.
 Use with caution and at your own responsibility.